PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/RegressionAlgorithms.md

 ## Questions or issues?
-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the daily Q&A at 16:00!
+If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!

 Good luck!